Summer Teaching Residency

 Who We Select

-Breakthrough Manchester will select approximately 27 teacher interns this summer.
-Our competitive admission process is designed to select the most highly qualified candidates to participate in our teacher intern corps.
-In a typical summer, our corps is made up of:
+Breakthrough Manchester will select approximately 27 Teaching Fellows this summer.
+Our competitive admission process is designed to select the most highly qualified candidates to participate in our teacher fellow corps.

-All applicants must be between 15 and 22 years old and currently enrolled in an accredited high school or undergraduate college program.
+All applicants must be at least 15 years old and currently enrolled in an accredited high school or undergraduate college program.